chadsec1/decoyim/README.md

 OTR3 code has been audited; the rest hasn't.
 Use with caution if you're a high-risk target.

+All binary releases are compiled on Github servers, and not our machines.
+This ensure highest security in event developers are compromised

 ---

 ## 🧪 Quick Start